simme/blog/content/post/using-combine-supplement-delegates.md

 Anyone who's ever written an iOS app has come in contact with the delegate pattern.
 It's a great pattern and fills an important role in iOS development.

-_However_, sometimes when you're writing your own custom classes it can feel like a bunch of boiler plate just to notify a delegate that something happened.
+_However_, sometimes when you're writing your own custom classes it can feel like a bunch of boilerplate just to notify a delegate that something happened.
 You might resort to adding a couple of callback properties instead, but those come with their own baggage.

 ### Publishing Actions